awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

    }
    ```
 **Note**
 We recommend that you restrict this policy to only those Amazon S3 buckets your on\-premises instance needs to access\.
 If you restrict this policy, make sure to also give access to the Amazon S3 buckets that contain the AWS CodeDeploy agent\.
-Otherwise, an error might occur whenever the AWS CodeDeploy agent is installed or updated on the associated on\-premises instance\.
+Otherwise, an error might occur whenever the CodeDeploy agent is installed or updated on the associated on\-premises instance\.
 For example:

    ```